County proceeds with plan to create public defenders office in the region

 The director would be needed to manage the grant, increasing the likelihood that the county would receive more grants from the state, Zeller said.

-Zeller told the commissioners last week that providing legal representation for the indigent is technically a state burden, but it has been passed down to counties to pay for in most of the state.
+Zeller told commissioners last week providing legal representation for the indigent is technically a state burden, but it has been passed down to counties to pay for in most of the state.

 Victoria County spends close to $1 million a year on indigent criminal defense, Zeller said.
 The letters of support from the judges and Victoria County Courts-at-Law and Juvenile Board would be sent to the Texas Indigent Defense Commission to help ease the local cost of providing attorneys the destitute accused of crimes.